alsyundawy/GamingTweaks/Hardware (general)/Gaming Hardware Buyer's Guide.md

 * HEDT      = High End Desktop
 * iGPU      = integrated graphic unit
 * *Creative Sound Blaster Z (_often advertised as "gamer sound card"_) is not recommended, while the hardware is overall okay and for most people fine the software and the driver are not _optimal_.
 "Creative Technology" has a [bad support history](https://danielkawakami.blogspot.com/2015/07/sb-x-fi-series-support-pack-34.html), which is not even mentioned on [Wikipedia](https://en.wikipedia.org/wiki/Creative_Technology), but in almost all [hardware boards](https://arstechnica.com/civis/viewtopic.php?f=6&t=242218).
+* Flickshots = A flickshot is where you quickly move your hand to the enemy position in an EXTREMLY short period of time and shooting/tagging them.

 ### Change log